MikkoMajander/mikkomajander/README.md

 ## Hi there 👋

 I am a student at LAB University of Applied Sciences.
 I am fairly new to programming with no previous work experience in the field.
-I use this GitHub profile to save my excercises.
+I use this GitHub profile to save my exercises/homework.

 <!--
 **MikkoMajander/mikkomajander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.